Malaysia Travel Advice, Embassies & Tourist Offices

 Visa requirements

-British nationals do not need a visa to visit Malaysia.
+You can visit Malaysia without a visa for tourism.
 You will normally be allowed to stay for 90 days on arrival.
-For any longer, or for a non-tourist visit, you will need a visa.

 The Malaysian authorities do not tolerate illegal immigration.
 Do not overstay your visa or violate the terms of entry.
 Even if you overstay for just a few days, you can be:

-If you are detained, you will find facilities can be poor with limited healthcare services.
-The British High Commission is unable to help you to remain in Malaysia or issue any document to support your overstay.
+Detention facilities can be poor with limited healthcare.
+The British High Commission is unable to help you stay in Malaysia or issue any document to support your overstay.

 Keep a copy of your passport and visa safe in case your passport is lost.
 It may take time to get a replacement visa.
-If you cannot show your original visa or entry stamp on exit you may be treated as an overstayer, fined and blacklisted.
+If you cannot show your original visa or entry stamp on exit, you may be treated as an overstayer.

-If you’re travelling between Peninsular Malaysia and East Malaysia (sometimes known as Malaysian Borneo, made up of the states of Sabah and Sarawak) you will need to carry your passport.
-You will pass through immigration control when entering and exiting East Malaysia from and to Peninsular Malaysia, and must obtain an entry and exit stamp.
+If you’re travelling between Peninsular Malaysia and East Malaysia (sometimes known as Malaysian Borneo and made up of the states of Sabah and Sarawak), you must carry your passport.
+You will pass through immigration control and must get entry and exit stamps.

 Drug screening